surlykke/Go-Generics-with-constraints/README.md

 string types, or it may be a struct, slice, channel, array, pointer or function type.

-Declaration of underlying types may _not_ be combined with field declarations.
+Declaration of underlying types may _not_ be combined with field declarations:
-Here's why: If you define a field constraint you implicitly restrict the underlying type to be some struct with such a field.
+If you define a field constraint you implicitly restrict the underlying type to be some struct with such a field.
 Hence the the only underlying type constraints that would make sense are structs with said field, but with those the original field constraint would be superfluous.

 ### Arrays